bi-labor/angular/README.md

   async delete(questionId: string) {
     // TODO: implement
-    // don not forget to delete the votes subcollection manually }
+    // do not forget to delete the votes subcollection manually }